JSON Connector for SSIS

-JSON Connector for SSISIn this article you will learn how to quickly and efficiently integrate JSON data in SSIS without coding.
-We will use high-performance JSON Connector to easily connect to JSON and then access the data inside SSIS.
-JSON Connector can be used to extract and output JSON data coming from REST API web service calls (Web URL) or direct JSON String (variables or DB columns) or local JSON files data.
-JSON Connector also supports JSONPath to filter data from nested array/sub-documents.
-This Connector is optimized to work with very large JSON string.
-Let's follow the steps below to see how we can accomplish that!
 JSON Connector for SSIS is based on ZappySys Native SSIS Connector Framework which is a part of SSIS PowerPack.
 It is a collection of high-performance SSIS connectors that enable you to integrate data with virtually any data provider supported by SSIS, including SQL Server.
-SSIS PowerPack supports various file formats, sources and destinations, including REST/SOAP API, SFTP/FTP, storage services, and plain files, to mention a few (if you are new to SSIS and SSIS PowerPack, find out more on how to use them). |
+SSIS PowerPack supports various file formats, sources and destinations, including REST/SOAP API, SFTP/FTP, storage services, and plain files, to mention a few (if you are new to SSIS and SSIS PowerPack, find out more on how to use them).

 Video Tutorial - Integrate JSON data in SSIS

-This video covers following and more so watch carefully.
-After watching this video follow the steps described in this article.
+This video covers the following topics and more, so please watch carefully.
+After watching the video, follow the steps outlined in this article:

-- How to download / install required driver for
+- How to download and install the required PowerPack for JSON integration in SSIS

-JSON integration in SSIS - How to configure connection for
+- How to configure the connection for JSON

-JSON Connection in SSIS
+- How to use the JSON in SSIS

 Prerequisites